-- Page (1/4-inch column): The page number on which the section begins
+- Page (1/4-inch column): The page number on which the resource for this story begins

-- V=Visuals (1/4-inch column): Place an X in this column for a resource with visuals.
+- V=Visuals (1/4-inch column): Place an X in this column if resource has visuals.

-- S=Story (1/4-inch column): Place an X in this column for a resource with a story.
+- S=Story (1/4-inch column): Place an X in this column if resource has a story.

-- X=Extras (1/4-inch column): Place an X in this column for a resource with extras, e.g., games, songs, handwork.
+- X=Extras (1/4-inch column): Place an X in this column if resource has extras, e.g., games, songs, handwork.

 Filling in the Scripture column